Remi-Gau/template_matlab_analysis/CONTRIBUTING.md

 consistent coding style for some of the MATLAB code.

-`miss_hit` can check code style, do a certain amount of automatic code reformating and prevent the code complexity from getting out of hand by running static code analysis (Static analysis can is a way to measure and track software quality metrics without additional code like tests).
+`miss_hit` can check code style, do a certain amount of automatic code reformatting and prevent the code complexity from getting out of hand by running static code analysis (Static analysis can is a way to measure and track software quality metrics without additional code like tests).